Dolivent/Twitter-Stock-Ticker-Compiler/README.md

 **Contributors**
    - Forked from @xaviernadal https://github.com/xaviernadal/StockTickersSearch  (will add as a fork thingo on Github when I work out how to do that)
    - @[] helped with in depth revision of code as well as hands on logic and methogolody help and review as well as many hours of coaching and guidence [link]
-   - @e0 guidence on logic and methodology as well as feedback on review https://github.com/e0
+   - @e0 comments guidence on logic and methodology as well as feedback on review https://github.com/e0